What are Physical Sunscreens and Chemical Sunscreens?

 Chemical sunscreens : contain organic (carbon-based) compounds in it such as oxybenzone, octinoxate, octisalate and avobenzone, which create a chemical reaction and work by changing UV rays into heat, then releasing that heat from the skin.
 They are often referred to as organic absorbers.

-Physical sunscreens are also a bit thicker so there may be more difficulty to applying.
-Since they each have their pros and cons, many of today’s sunscreens contain both physical and chemical UV ingredients.
+Physical sunscreens are also a bit thicker so there may be more difficult to apply.
+Since both have their pros and cons, many of today’s sunscreens contain both physical and chemical UV ingredients.